 If you wish to buy roses between March and October there are two options:

-- You can forward order plants from our next season crop which will be despatched to you (or can be collected) during the winter season as dormant plants, having been dug fresh and supplied to you as ‘field grown’ roses to plant immediately (see FAQs on field grown term).
+Bare Root Roses.
+You can forward order plants from our next season crop which will be dispatched to you (or can be collected) during the winter season as dormant plants, having been dug fresh and supplied to you as ‘field grown‘ or ‘bare root‘ roses to plant immediately.

 With option 1, you are able to plant roses in full leaf and/or flower for instant effect.
 However, your choice of varieties that are in stock becomes limited as the months go by until the next crop is ready again in November.